1j01/wavey/README.md

 ### Features

-* Drag and drop audio files
+* Drag and drop audio files or record from a microphone
-* Always saved locally
-* Persistent undo/redo and selection
+* Always saved locally, including persistent undo/redo and selection
 * Several themes, including light and dark [elementary OS][] themes via [elementary.css][], and some retro themes
 * Fully scalable graphics, from the icons to the waveforms
+* Export the document or a selected range as WAV or MP3

 ### Future Features